toto6038/windows-uwp.zh-tw/windows-apps-src/gaming/e2e.md

 ### Unreal Engine

-Unreal Engine 4 是一整套的遊戲開發工具，適合所有類型的遊戲與開發人員採用。 全球的遊戲開發人員都使用 Unreal Engine 來處理對效能要求最高的遊戲主機與電腦遊戲。 訂閱 Unreal Engine 4 的 [DirectX 12 優先使用計畫](#dxeap)成員將可獲得存取權來存取支援 DirectX 12 的 Unreal Engine 4.4 開發專案。
+Unreal Engine 4 is a complete suite of game development tools for all types of games and developers.
+For the most demanding console and PC games, Unreal Engine is used by game developers worldwide.
+[DirectX 12 early access program](#dxeap) members who subscribe to Unreal Engine 4 can receive access to an Unreal Engine 4.4 development project that supports DirectX 12.

 <table>
     <colgroup>